fortega/python-build-ubuntu/README.md

 # Python build in Ubuntu Linux

 Build python from scratch.
-Arg "VERSION" can be use to change version (default 3.11.11)
+Environment variable "PYVERSION" can be use to change version (default 3.11.11)